BestTimesToVisit.com Logo

 Ascend to Narikala Fortress for Sunset Views

 Take the cable car or hike up to the ancient Narikala Fortress for unparalleled panoramic views of Tbilisi, especially as the sun dips below the horizon, casting a warm glow over the city.
-The ruins themselves whisper tales of centuries past, and the Mother of Georgia statue stands sentinel over the valley.
-Visit just before sunset to witness the city lights twinkle to life.
+Explore the fortress ruins and the adjacent Mother of Georgia statue, a symbol of the nation's spirit.
+The city lights twinkling to life below are a magical sight.

 See all 8 things to do →